 Because triangles have so many interesting properties that build upon each other, you can count on seeing them on the new SAT.
 Although the problems that you will encounter won’t necessarily be difficult, the key lies in being able to figure out which property or concept to use in order to get to the answer. […]

 Chances are good that you’ve thought about probability before when playing games of chance.
 The higher the chances of coming out on top, the more likely you would be willing to play.
 For simple games, such as calling heads or tails on a coin flip, it’s easy to figure out what the chances are of […]

-Of the basic order of operations, exponents can be tricky to handle, especially when ACT test makers deliberately try to confuse you.
+Of the basic order of operations, exponents can be tricky to handle, especially when ACT test-makers deliberately try to confuse you.
 It is very important to get the hang of these because it lays the foundation for more advanced topics, such as logarithms and roots.
-The basics of exponents There are two parts to […]
+The basics of exponents There are two parts to an […]

 Quadratic equations giving you trouble on the SAT?
 Check out this post for all you need to know about solving quadratic equations on the new SAT math.

 Math problems about circles may look intimidating at first, so this post breaks down what to look out for when dealing with circles on ACT Math.